gboleslavsky/CsvDecrypt/README.md

 contains a new first field used as salt
 - finally it generates a file DecryptedData.csv that contains the data from EncryptedData.csv decrypted using the salt for each row.

-It works if the contents of PlainTextData.csv and DecryptedData.csv have identical contents (except for blank spaces, which get trimmed before encryption so decrypted empty fields are just empty strings.

 To see it work on more and/or different input, simply edit PlainTextData.csv using the same simple csv format and run the app again.
-The app will not overwrite it if it's already there, and EncryptedData.csv and DecryptedData.csv always reflect encryption/decryption of the data the app finds in PlainTextData.csv
+The app will not overwrite PlainTextData.csv if it's already there, and EncryptedData.csv and DecryptedData.csv always reflect encryption/decryption of the data the app finds in PlainTextData.csv

+The app works if the contents of PlainTextData.csv and DecryptedData.csv have identical contents (except for blank spaces, which get trimmed before encryption so decrypted empty fields are just empty strings).

+Unit tests were neglected.